 values"values

-In ReL, the full SQL statement is a concatenation of the python string beginning with “insert” and the interpreters evaluation of the python “values”.
-“Conn is a python variable that holds a connection to the Oracle RDF triple-store database.
+In ReL, the full SQL statement is a concatenation of the python string beginning with “insert” and the interpreters evaluation of the python “values” variable.
+“Conn” is a python variable that holds a connection to the Oracle RDF triple-store database.

-ReL converts the SQL statement into a series of insert statements similar the batch.add statements seen in the previous Cassandra example.
-These statements are enclosed in a standard Oracle ACID transaction, which, unlike Cassandra provide complete atomicity and isolation with no failure scenarios.
+ReL converts the SQL statement into a series of insert statements similar to the batch.add statements seen in the previous Cassandra example.
+These statements are enclosed in a standard Oracle ACID transaction, which, unlike Cassandra, provide complete atomicity and isolation with no failure scenarios.

-The following is a subset of the statements generated by ReL; the complete set of statements can be found in Appendix C. The first three statements below define the Oracle transaction and the fourth statement inserts the data for the “title” attribute into the RDF triple-store
+The following is a subset of the statements generated by ReL; the complete set of statements can be found in Appendix C. The first three statements below define the Oracle transaction and the fourth statement inserts the data for the “title” attribute into the RDF triple-store:

 BEGIN